Skip to main content

 What major purchases should we make within the next two years?

 Once you know what it is your saving for, it becomes easier to do.
-Perhaps you want to buy your first house together, a new car, or a big vacation.
-Or maybe you’re already planning to start a family.
+Perhaps you want to buy your first house, a new car, or take a big vacation.
+After identifying what you want, figure out how much money you'll need to make it happen.

 What is your timeframe for starting a family?